CHILDREN’S RECREATIONAL LEVELS

-All students are placed in classes/levels by the teachers according to age as well as ability and experience.
+All children are placed in classes/levels by the teachers according to age as well as ability and experience.
 We understand that each and every child is different and that is why we give individual attention as well as group instruction in every class.
 No audition is required.
 (We feel children would not do their best in that stressful of a situation.)
 After placing children in a class, if we feel they would do better (whether physically, emotionally, etc.) in a different class we may move them after a few lessons.
 All recreational leveled classes combine ballet, tap and jazz into one class unless specified.

 Levels 1 and 2: (Ages 3 and 4 pre-school dance @ one hour per week) – Our preschool classes include the fundamentals to participate in future dance classes as well as begin school.
 They exercise with movement games, are introduced to age and developmentally appropriate ballet, jazz, tap and tumbling skills, sing children’s songs, play rhythm games and are introduced to age and developmentally appropriate music skills.
 They are taught basic dance steps and the correct terminology and begin combination skills.
 These classes perform 1 dance at our annual recital at the Cannon Center.
 At Level 1, the students are introduced to skills.
 The Level 2 students master the skills and are prepared for the Level 3.